PoCInnovation/Workshops/software/14.Vercel/README.md

 #### Hello dude !

-Now the objective is simple : use an url parameter to say hello with a [dynamic api route](https://nextjs.org/docs/api-routes/dynamic-api-routes).
+Now the objective is simple: use an url parameter to say hello with a [dynamic api route](https://nextjs.org/docs/api-routes/dynamic-api-routes).

 Create a folder `hello` and a file named `[name].js` in this folder.

-It must :
+It must:
 - Retrieve the name in the `url parameter`
 - Response with the string `Hello <parameter> !`.